-When the FTM board is communicating with a FTU board via RS-485, the FTU board has to respond within 5 ms. If this timeout expires, or the response sent back by the FTU board is incorrect, the FTM resends the datapacket after the timeout.
+When the FTM board is communicating with a FTU board via RS-485, the FTU board has to respond within 2 ms (after the last byte was transmitted).
+If this timeout expires, or the response sent back by the FTU board is incorrect, the FTM resends the datapacket after the timeout.
 If this second attempt is still unsuccessful, a third and last attempt will be made by the FTM board.
-An error message will be sent to the central control whenever a FTU board does not send a correct answer after the first call by the FTM board.
-This message (see table 5.1) contains, after the standard header (see table 4.1), the number of unsuccessful calls and the data packet sent to the FTU board in these unsuccessful calls.
+An error message will be sent to the FTM control whenever a FTU board does not send a correct answer after the first call by the FTM board.
+This message (see table 5.1) contains, after the standard header (see table 4.2), the number of calls until response (0 if no response at all), and the corresponding data packet which was sent to the FTU board.
 In order to avoid massive error messages for e.g. test setups with single FTUs, the 'active FTU list' can be employed to disable FTUs from the bus.
 In that case the FTM will not try to contact the corresponding boards.